 Branson is for sure.

 Whatever you're choosing to put into your consciousness says a lot about what you're paying attention to.
-Click To Tweet
+Share on XI’m almost positive that he is in that company.
+I know he’s in some vegan company.

 The thing that’s been interesting is the coalescing of the energy around this company and how fascinating and polarizing the opinions are around this.